DylanSp/wheel-lang/README.md

 }
 ```

-3. Return statements (optionally returning a value):
+3. Return statements (optionally returning a value).
+Example:

 ```
 return 1;
 ```

 4. Variable declarations, using the keyword `let`.
-This declares a variable for use in this scope; it doesn't initialize it, and the variable must be assigned a value before use in an expression.
+This declares a variable for use in this scope, and may optionally initialize the variable with an expression's value.
 Example:

 ```
 let x;
+let y = 3;
 ```

 5. Variable assignments.
 The variable must be declared either beforehand or in the same statement.
-Variables are mutable, and can have different values assigned to them.
+Variables are mutable.
 Example:

 ```
 let x = 0;